deanmoses/zenphoto-json-rest-api/README.md

 zenphoto-json-rest-api
 =================================

-A Zenphoto plugin that provides a JSON REST API to retrieve albums and searches.
+A Zenphoto plugin that provides a JSON REST API to retrieve albums and run searches.

 It's useful for building mobile apps and javascript-heavy web apps on top of Zenphoto.